-Operating the die grinder
+Operating the tool

-This Die Grinder is designed to operate on 90 PSIG.
+This Spline Drive Tool is designed to operate on 90 PSIG.
 Lower pressure (below 90 PSIG) will reduce performance of the tool.
-Higher air pressure (over 90 PSIG) raises the performance of the tool beyond its rated capacity and could cause serious damage to the tool and the user.
+Higher air pressure (over 90 PSIG) raises the performance of the tool beyond its rated capacity and could cause serious damage to tool and user.